cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud/item.md

 Luckily I managed to set up a adequate implemenation for both services myself.
 I am currently writing up a how, which will be linked here as soon as published.

-As I now have a fully functional kubernetes cluster, the migration can begin! (to be continued...)
+As I now have a fully functional kubernetes cluster, the migration can begin!

+***To be continued...***